mdilli/svsite/docs/layout.rst

 Layout
 ===============================

-svSite should provide a fully functional site (with :doc:`minimal work <install>`), but you may want to personalize the look, which will take time.
+svSite should provide a fully functional site (with :doc:`minimal work <install_dev>`), but you may want to personalize the look, which will take time.
 That's inevitable.
 Here is some information on how to do it.

 Theme requirements
 -------------------------------